 Secondly, Moncler conducts ethical and social audits of its supply chain to verify compliance with applicable laws and the principles set out in the aforementioned Codes.
-In line with previous years, also in 2017, the audits were conducted by a qualified and experienced independent body to ensure maximum impartiality.
+In line with previous years, also in 2018, the audits were conducted by a qualified and experienced independent body to ensure maximum impartiality.

 The audits were centred on fundamental human and workers' rights, particularly on forced labour, child labour, freedom of association, working hours, minimum wages, and - last but not least - occupational health and safety.
-In 2017, the Company focused particularly on auditing all its direct outerwear manufacturers, as well as a significant sample of suppliers of other categories, carrying out 60 ethical and social audits during the period (on both suppliers and subcontractors) covering 81% of the volumes produced by outerwear manufacturers, 46% of knitwear volumes, 41% of accessory volumes (footwear and bags) and 100% of the volumes from direct down suppliers.
+During the two-year period 2017-2018, the Group carried out 204 (144 of them in 2018) ethical and social audits (on both suppliers and subcontractors), covering 100% of the volumes assigned to outerwear manufacturers (of jackets), 90% of the volumes assigned to knitwear manufacturers and suppliers of footwear and bags, 70% of down suppliers and a sample of suppliers of other raw materials.

-Moncler has a zero tolerance policy against major compliance breaches, which could indeed lead to immediate termination of the contract in place with a supplier.
-Moncler is committed to raising awareness and driving continuous improvement within its supply chain, requiring, where deemed necessary, the timely implementation of corrective measures.
-In this case, the Company verifies that measures are implemented by an agreed deadline through follow-up audits.
+Moncler has a zero tolerance policy against major compliance breaches, which can lead to immediate contract termination.
+That being said, the Group is committed to raising awareness and driving continuous improvement within its supply chain, requiring the implementation of corrective measures when deemed necessary.
+In this case, the Group verifies that corrective measures are implemented by an agreed deadline through follow-up audits.